PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 ![Fixable GUI](/assets/masonry_goals_fixable.svg){:class="img-responsive"}

 Imagine the situation: you're debugging your app.
 There's a bug in the menu, where none of the buttons are displayed.
 Your Git-fu is strong enough that you know to immediately bisect the repository, and after 10 minutes of rebuilding and testing, you find the offending commit, which refactors the layout algorithm.
-Unfortunately it's a pretty large commit, so you're still not quite sure where the bug comes from, and you have to debug it manually.
+Unfortunately it's a pretty large commit, so you still don't know where the bug comes from, and you have to debug it manually.

 First you check that the paint method of your button is called.
 It is indeed, these buttons do exist.
 You know that the paint method has an early exit in case the button is offscreen.
 You add a println/breakpoint after that early exit and confirm that it's not systematically taken.
 You check the transparency of your widgets.
 Maybe you accidentally set the alpha to zero?
 Nope, they're fully visible.
 You print out the positions of your widget on paint.
 Because paint is called 60 times per second, your terminal is quickly filled with identical log messages, but you confirm that the positions make sense.